greg-js/wdn/README.md

 # wdn

 `wdn` is a reimplementation of [wd](https://github.com/mfaerevaag/wd) in Node.
+It allows you to create warp points out of directories and then quickly warp (`cd`) to it using a very simple API. `wd` is written for `zsh` though, so if you're on `bash` or a different shell, you're out of luck.
+Hence this package.

-All (or almost all?) of the original software's features have now been reimplemented, but there is as of yet no reason for anyone to use this package over it.
-The reason is that requiring Node as a dependency for simple command line navigation is quite the stretch, even for a Node-junkie such as myself.
+All (or almost all?) of the original software's features have now been reimplemented, but I *just* found out (a bit late but still..) that there is already a [Ruby package](https://github.com/kigster/warp-dir) out there written by kigster which accomplishes the same goal.
+That means there is as of yet little reason (outside of already having Node installed but not Ruby) to use this package over it.

-Eventually though, I will attempt to implement extra features, which would be a nightmare to deal with in `bash`/`zsh`, the language the original package was written in.
+Eventually though, I will attempt to implement some extra features I had in mind, since I've already gone this far anyway, and my `zsh`/`ruby` scripting skills are close to non-existent.

-So please don't send me your Node-hatemail and do use the excellent [wd](https://github.com/mfaerevaag/wd) if you use `zsh` and want a fun and light way to jump around the command line.

-Hopefully, the reason for reimplenting this in Node will become clear once I start adding the more interesting features I have in mind for this package.
+Oh, and if you believe strongly that it's crazy or stupid to use Node to navigate the file system, then that's fine, I respect your opinion and implore you not to use this.
+However, if you want a fun and convenient way to jump around the file system using the command-line, and you don't use `zsh` or `ruby`, then `wdn` is your friend :-)

 ## installation

-First install the package:
+Install the package:

 ```
 npm install -g greg-js/wdn